Wishing you happy holidays and may 2012 be a year of good health, good work, bookjoy and laughter.

 3. Tell us briefly about your publishing journey and your newest books.

 MB: My publishing journey is long in that it started, I think, long before I published my first children’s book, and even before I published my first scholarly book.
 My mind, even as a child, was never quiet, for better or for worse.
 In some ways I had a fairy tale journey into children’s books because the first manuscript I ever wrote, on Gabriela Mistral, secured a publisher and the first book I ever published, My Name is Celia: The Life of Celia Cruz/Me Llamo Celia: La Vida de Celia Cruz (and the second I wrote), was honored with awards.
 But I like to say that I spend years honing my craft—first as new graduate working as a journalist in Guadalajara in 1991, and then through my scholarly writing in graduate school and beyond.
 I was very lucky to meet my agent, Stefanie Von Borstel and her partner, Lilly Ghahremani, who were two amazing women of color just founding Full Circle Literary.
-So in addition to having a supportive husband and family, I had an amazing Latina agent who had my back and shared my vision.
+So in addition to having a supportive husband and family, I had an amazing Latina agent who had my back and shared my vision.4.
+Are you connected to sharing bookjoy through Día?

 MB: I am connected and committed to sharing bookjoy through Día!
 I’m not sure that folks who haven’t been to a Día celebration can fully understand the joy and delight on the faces of children.
 There are worlds between the pages of books, and when I’m reading and working and playing with children at a Día event, I am bringing them on an adventure to these new worlds.